Drozdovite/Portfolio/README.md

 Other Links of completed works:

-Yesplane project in Eleveons LLC.: https://elevons.design/yesplane
+Yesplane project demo for Elevons LLC.: https://elevons.design/yesplane